1. High flood discharge may pass safely and quickly through the reach.

 4. To provide a sufficient draft for navigation as well as good course for it.

-Classification of river training works; 1) Keeping in view the objects of river training as stated above, river training can be classified into the following:
+5. To fix direction of flow through certain defined reach, Classification of river training works; 1) Keeping in view the objects of river training as stated above, river training can be classified into the following:

 2) High water training.
 This is also called training for discharge.
 The river is (rained to provide sufficient and efficient cross-sertional area for the expeditious passage of maximum flood.
 It concerns mainly with alignment and height of embankment for a given flood discharge.